AI Trail Analysis

 - rain jacket

-Sturdy hiking boots with good ankle support are crucial due to the rocky terrain.
-Carry ample water, especially given the elevation gain.
-Trekking poles can aid stability on the uneven surfaces, and a rain jacket is wise for unpredictable weather.
+Sturdy hiking boots with good ankle support are essential due to the rocky terrain.
+Ample water and snacks are necessary for the 3.2-mile hike with 700 ft elevation gain.
+Trekking poles can aid stability on the rocky sections.

 Safety tips⌄